Galatians 1

 To desert the gospel of grace is to desert the God who called us in Christ.

-6 I marvel that you are so quickly deserting him who called you in the grace of Christ to a different “good news”,
+6 I am amazed how quickly you are deserting the One who called you by the grace of Christ and are turning to a different gospel—

 Paul draws a hard boundary around the apostolic gospel: no rival message can be received, regardless of the messenger's status.

-8 But even though we, or an angel from heaven, should preach to you any “good news” other than that which we preached to you, let him be cursed.
+8 But even if we or an angel from heaven should preach a gospel contrary to the one we preached to you, let him be under a curse!

-9 As we have said before, so I now say again: if any man preaches to you any “good news” other than that which you received, let him be cursed.
+9 As we have said before, so now I say again: If anyone is preaching to you a gospel contrary to the one you received, let him be under a curse!

 Paul's allegiance to Christ explains his refusal to adjust the gospel for approval, comfort, or institutional acceptance.

-10 For am I now seeking the favor of men, or of God?
+10 Am I now seeking the approval of men, or of God?
 Or am I striving to please men?
-For if I were still pleasing men, I wouldn’t be a servant of Christ.
+If I were still trying to please men, I would not be a servant of Christ.

 Paul states that his gospel is not a human product but a revelation from Jesus Christ.